iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.joinzoe.covid_zoe___2.4.0/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="com.joinzoe.covid_zoe 1 reviews"/>
 </p>

+> Still a blank white space where the graphs should be: there were no issues for a long time, then suddenly one day they vanished!
+All you see is the covid case figure, 'Dec-Mar' on the horizontal axis & 'Share the graph', nothing else: you can't share what you can't see.
+No explanation given.
+Ditto for the UK map: that's become invisible too.
+I contacted Zoe a good while back, they acknowledged the problem...but nothing.
+It is a good app, but I do wish they would take the trouble to sort it out.<br> :date: __2021-04-01 11:56:57__

 > Hasn't asked me for update for months.
 Not sure why it stopped giving me notifications.
 Using latest (android) version and notifications not blocked on phone<br> :date: __2021-03-28 13:42:39__